How to Write the Virginia Tech Application Essays 2019-2020

 With over 32,000 applicants and almost 20,000 gaining admission, Virginia Tech’s acceptance rate for the class of 2022 comes in at about 62%, making admission somewhat competitive (the exact numbers were not released for the class of 2023).
 This application cycle, Virginia Tech requires applicants to apply using the Coalition Application, asking students to complete 4 supplementary essays.
 Students are not required to write the Coalition Application essay, and Virginia Tech explicitly states that it will not review any Coalition Application essays submitted.
 This makes their school-specific supplements even more important!

 At first glance, completing these essays might seem like no easy task.
 However, we at CollegeVine are here to provide guidance on how to approach Virginia Tech’s supplements!
+Want to know your chances at Virginia Tech?
+Calculate your chances for free right now.

 With a word count of only 120 words, there is little room to be too verbose or detailed.
 However, 120 words is still enough room to fully answer the prompt and give the necessary details asked of by the question.